Ubax/a11y-kata/4-pitfalls/4.04-focus/README.md

 # 4.4.
 Focus

-In this exercise, your goal is to improve how focus works on the webpage [before.html](./before.html).
+In this exercise, your goal is to improve how focus works on page [before.html](https://ubax.github.io/a11y-kata/4-pitfalls/4.04-focus/before.html) ([code source](./before.html)).

 You can refer to the [after.html](after.html) file to compare your solutions.

 <details>
 <summary>Hint (how to start)</summary>